cfn-modules/efs-file-system/README.md

 ## Limitations

-* Secure: Backups are not enabled
+* Secure: EFS file system is not backed up